 One major reason behind the recent dip was the attempted acquisition of Janus Henderson.
 Victory Capital made a bold offer, proposing $40.00 per share in cash plus 0.250 shares of its own stock.

-However, Victory Capital withdrew the offer on March 24, 2026, after failing to secure full support from Janus Henderson’s side.
-Management made it clear they would not force a deal.
-This decision removed uncertainty, but it also removed a growth catalyst.
-Investors were left with a simpler story, but also a slower one in the near term.
+Victory Capital withdrew the offer on March 24, 2026, after it failed to gain full support from Janus Henderson.
+Management made it clear they would not move forward without alignment.
+This removed uncertainty but also took away a potential growth catalyst, leaving a simpler but slower path ahead.

 Growth Strategy Still Intact